Heliozoa/elm_rs/README.md

 ### 0.1.0
 - [x] Generate Elm types with the `Elm` trait and derive macro
 - [x] Generate JSON encoders and decoders with the `ElmJson` trait and derive macro
-- [x] Generate Elm functions that create multipart requests compatible with Rocket's multipart form parsing through the `rocket::{ElmForm, ElmFormField}` traits and derive macros
 - [x] Basic generic support
 - [x] Compatibility with most serde attributes

 ### Planned
-- [ ] Compatibility with more complicated serde attributes
+- [ ] Compatibility with more serde attributes
   - [ ] flatten
   - [ ] alias
   - [ ] skip_(de)serializing